 - Moving together toward the final goal

-In execution, your project team works as one unit where communication flows naturally, and everyone shares ownership of the outcome.
+Simply put, in execution, your project team works as one unit where communication flows naturally, and everyone shares ownership of the outcome.

 Also Read: Proven tips for project management